danthepunman/catalog/README.md

 ### Admin

 The admin has a lot options and can get a pulse of the site from the admin's home page.
-The admin's navigation bar has links to categories and items.
+The admin's navigation bar has links to categories, items, and users.
 These pages includes all of them in the database.
 The first section includes quick links to many operations.
-The next section gives an overview of site by numbers.
+The next section gives an overview of site by the numbers.
 It's broken down to categories, items, users, comments and thumbtacks.

 ### Categories